GoogleCloudPlatform/java-docs-samples/speech/grpc/README.md

 (available, e.g. via [http://sox.sourceforge.net/](http://sox.sourceforge.net/)
 or [homebrew](http://brew.sh/)) to convert audio files to raw format.

-### Run the non-streaming client
+### Run the sync client

-You can run the batch client like this:
+You can run the sync client like this:

 ```sh
 $ bin/speech-sample-sync.sh --host=speech.googleapis.com --port=443 \